FrankSiret/redmine-automation/README.md

 REDMINE_FROM_DATE=2025-08-01
 REDMINE_TO_DATE=2025-08-15

+# Optional: when true the script will delete existing time entries for the selected dates and create new ones
+REDMINE_REPLACE_EXISTING=true

 # Redmine activity ID to use for time entries (optional)
 # If omitted the script defaults to 9 (commonly "Development").
 REDMINE_ACTIVITY_ID=9